maleehahassan/HIDA_Into_to_DL/README.md

-# Please set up your Python environment and install all required packages before the course begins.
-During the course sessions, there will not be time allocated for local environment setup or package installation.
-Preparing your environment in advance ensures you can follow along and participate fully.

 # Deep Learning Project Setup and Usage Guide

 This repo contains a Jupyter Book with notebooks runnable in local environment and also in Google Colab.